AbigailF/SonickySroubovak/README.md

 # SonickySroubovak
-Students project for analyse sound

-This is student's project for competition MatfyzFEAT.
-We are three students of secundary school.
-(GCHD)
-We are from Czech Republic and because this project was and going to be in czech language.
-This is set of programsfor our project.
-When somebody will  use this software, than licence is GPL2.
-If you have some question contact for me is olivie.franklova @ email.cz
+Student project on analysing sound.
+This is a student project for the MatfyzFEAT competition.
+We are a group of three students from the GCHD secondary school.
+We are from Czech republic, this is why this project is in Czech.
+This is a set of programs used in our project.
+If anyone is going to use the software, the license will be GPL2.
+If you have any questions contact me at olivie.franklova @ email.cz